-- obtaining 3D ultrasound images of the stretched sample along the plurality of axes to determine an amount of strain on the sample; and - determining a fiber orientation of the sample based, at least in part, on the determined amount of strain on the sample while stretched along the plurality of axes.
+- directing an ultrasound device at the sample and obtaining 3D ultrasound images of the stretched sample along the plurality of axes to determine an amount of strain on the sample; - determining a fiber orientation of the volume of the sample based, at least in part, on the determined amount of strain on the sample while stretched along the plurality of axes from displacements within the volume calculated from the obtained 3D ultrasound images; and - displaying a visual representation of the determined fiber orientation of the volume.

-2. The method of claim 1, wherein the act of computing of the fiber orientation includes performing an inverse reconstruction algorithm using strain data obtained from the ultrasound images and stress data from a biaxial tester that stretches the sample.
+2. The method of claim 1, wherein determining the fiber orientation includes performing an inverse reconstruction algorithm using strain data obtained from the ultrasound images and stress data from a biaxial tester that stretches the sample.

-3. The method of claim 1, wherein the acts of stretching the sample and obtaining ultrasound images comprises increasing an amount that the sample is stretched over a number of stretch cycles and subsequently imaging the sample.
+3. The method of claim 1, wherein the acts of stretching the sample and obtaining ultrasound images comprise increasing an amount that the sample is stretched over a number of stretch cycles and subsequently imaging the sample.

-4. The method of claim 1, wherein the act of obtaining ultrasound images comprises imaging the sample at a peak stretch amount of the respective cycle.
+4. The method of claim 3, wherein the act of obtaining ultrasound images comprises imaging the sample at a peak stretch amount of respective ones of the stretch cycles.